 Offer Prizes

-Plan to award prizes in several categories as you build excitement for the party.
-Categories can include most original costume, best department decorations or the most unique game idea.
+Award prizes in several categories to build excitement.
+Categories can include most original costume, best department decorations, or the most unique game idea.

 Share Costume Guidelines

-While costumes are part of the Halloween party fun, remind employees to follow company guidelines, especially for staff members who interact with customers.
-Depending on your company, these guidelines may limit gore and blood or scary costumes.
+Remind employees to follow company guidelines, especially for staff who interact with customers.
+Depending on your business, guidelines may limit gore, blood, or overly scary costumes.

 Encourage Teamwork

-Consider asking departments to share in the party planning.
-Assign different departments to plan snacks, games and decorations.
-Delegating gives employees an opportunity to work together, encourages teamwork and ensures everyone has a stake in the party’s success.
+Consider asking departments to share party planning duties.
+Assign different teams to plan snacks, games, and decorations to encourage collaboration and ensure everyone has a stake in the event’s success.

 Spot Talent